aleparedes/static-content-distribution/README.md

 After these steps the tests should run and pass.
 Consider the update of the expected tests varirables, such as the certificate ARN that you are using...

-The destroy of the infrastructure should be done manyally after the test run as the cloudfront and the lambda (@edge) are replicated resources.
+The destroy of the infrastructure should be done manually after the test run as the cloudfront and the lambda (@edge) are replicated resources.
 Run the following commands in the "terraform" folder to cleanup the infrastructure after the test run:

 ```terraform destroy```